The Myth of Sisyphus

-The Myth of Sisyphus (Le mythe de Sisyphe) is a 1942 philosophical essay by Albert Camus.
+The Myth of Sisyphus (Le mythe de Sisyphe) is a 1942 philosophical work by Albert Camus.
 Influenced by philosophers such as Søren Kierkegaard, Arthur Schopenhauer, and Friedrich Nietzsche, Camus introduces his philosophy of the absurd.
 The absurd lies in the juxtaposition between the fundamental human need to attribute meaning to life and the "unreasonable silence" of the universe in response.
-Camus claims that the realization of the absurd does not justify suicide, and instead requires "revolt."
+Camus claims that the realization of the absurd does not justify suicide, and instead requires "revolt".
 He then outlines several approaches to the absurd life.
-In the final chapter, Camus compares the absurdity of man's life with the situation of Sisyphus, a figure of Greek mythology who was condemned to repeat forever the same meaningless task of pushing a boulder up a mountain, only to see it roll down again.
-The essay concludes, "The struggle itself ... is enough to fill a man's heart.
-One must imagine Sisyphus happy".
+In the final chapter, Camus compares the absurdity of man's life with the situation of Sisyphus, a figure of Greek mythology who was condemned to repeat forever the same meaningless task of pushing a boulder up a mountain, only to see it roll down again just as it nears the top.
+The essay concludes, "The struggle itself towards the heights is enough to fill a man's heart.
+One must imagine Sisyphus happy."

 The work can be seen in relation to other absurdist works by Camus: the novel The Stranger (1942), the plays The Misunderstanding (1942) and Caligula (1944), and especially the essay The Rebel (1951).

 History

-Camus began the work in 1940, during the fall of France, when millions of refugees fled from advancing German armies.
+Camus began the work in 1940, during the Fall of France, when millions of refugees fled from advancing German armies.
 While the essay rarely refers to this event, Robert Zaretsky argues that the event prompted his ideas of the absurd.
-He claims that both a banal event and something as intense as a German invasion will prompt someone to ask "why?".
+He claims that both a banal event and something as intense as a German invasion will prompt someone to ask "why?"
 The essay was published in French in 1942.

 The English translation by Justin O'Brien was first published in 1955.
 Included in the translated version is a preface written by Camus while in Paris in 1955.
 Here Camus states that "even if one does not believe in God, suicide is not legitimate".